 Musical Events Bring Alumni Back Together

-Oklahoma Baptist University alumni and friends will celebrate this year's "Memories that Endure" Homecoming celebration through music, during the university's annual Musical Gala and Alumni Showcase.
+Alumni and friends returning to Oklahoma Baptist University this weekend for Homecoming will celebrate the reunion with music during the university's annual Musical Gala and Alumni Showcase.

-The Friday gala event will be at 8:30 p.m. in Potter Auditorium of Raley Chapel and will feature ensembles from the Warren M. Angell College of Fine Arts.
+The Friday gala event will be at 8:30 p.m. in Potter Auditorium of Raley Chapel.
+It will feature ensembles from the Warren M. Angell College of Fine Arts.

-The gala is a benefit concert for the College of Fine Arts student scholarship fund.
-Tickets are available and may be purchased at the door.
+The gala is a benefit concert for the College of Fine Arts.
+Proceeds go to the College of Fine Arts endowed student scholarship fund.
+Tickets are available and may be purchased at the ticket window or at the door.
 Admission is $3 for adults and $1.50 for students.

-The Bison Glee Club, under the direction of Dr. John Simons, associate professor of church music, will sing "Praise the Lord," arranged by Cox, with student pianist Stephen King, "In His Care-o," by William Dawson, and "Loch Lomond," arranged by Michael Hanawalt.
+The Bison Glee Club, under the direction of Dr. John Simons, associate professor of church music, will sing "Kyrie," a 12th century chant, "All That Hath Life and Breath" by Clausen and arranged by Stolz and "Battle of Jericho" arranged by Moses Hogan.

-The ensembles will combine for the evening's final selection, an arrangement of "Battle Hymn of the Republic," by Luigi Zaninelli.
+The ensembles will combine for the evening's final selection, "America, the Beautiful" by Samuel Ward.

 Saturday's Alumni Showcase will be at 8 p.m.
 Saturday in Potter Auditorium.
 The event is free and open to the public.